AdoraWyne/100-days-of-code-R1/log-r2-current.md

 ### Today's Progress:
 - One of my ex-coursemate joined me today.
-We started Pyton together!
+We started Python together!
 - Learnt about basis stuffs like What is Python, its primitive data types, how to do loops, declaring variables, operators, etc.

 ### Thoughts: